bradymholt/picasawebsync/README.md

 To install and use picasawebsync:

+    1. Obtain a build.
+Either download the source of this repository and build from solution src/PicasaWebSync or download the latest release from <a href="https://github.com/bradyholt/PicasaWebSync/downloads">Downloads</a> page.
-    1. Extract the contents of the /bin folder into a directory
+    Extract the contents of the /bin folder into a directory
 	2. Modify the picasawebsync.exe.config file and update the values for the picasa.username and picasa.password settings to match your Google username and Password.
 	3. Run the main executable 'picasawebsync.exe' with command line paremters and options.